harshxtanwar/harshwardhantanwarPOC/README.md

 2. [Objective of the project](https://github.com/harshxtanwar/harshwardhantanwarPOC/blob/main/README.md#objective-of-the-project)

-## My understanding Ivy's transpiler
+## My understanding with Ivy's transpiler
 In this section, I aim to convey to you my understanding of Ivy's transpiler.
 I will talk about how Ivy transpiles functions, modules and frameworks eagerly and lazily !